waylonwilliams/cafe-hopper-client/__tests__/README.md

 - "calls signInWithEmail and navigates on successful login"
 - "shows an alert on login error"
 - "navigates to the sign-up page"

+`CafeTest.tsx`: `@/components/CafePage/Cafe` and `@/components/CafePage/CafeTypes`

+- "renders cafe details correctly"
+- "toggles the to-go button on click"
+- "toggles the like button on click"
+- "calls logVisit when 'Log a visit' is pressed"
+- "Shows average review rating"

+`ReviewTest.tsx`: `@/components/Review` and `@/components/CafePage/CafeTypes`

+- "Renders review contents